MaxGuraevskiy/ASSemblerExamples/README.md

 # ASSemblerExamples
-That is my freacking homeworks.
-I love ass embler ♥
+There are my freacking homeworks.
+I love assembler ♥